wetryingtodorock/getblock-docs/en/rpc-service/arb/json-rpc/arbitrum_shh_newFilter.md

 ---
-title: arbitrum:shh_newFilter \[POST\] {disallowed}
+title: arbitrum:shh_newFilter  {disallowed} - Arbitrum
-description: Creates filter to notify, when client receives whisper message matchingthe filter options.
+description: Example code for the arbitrum:shh_newFilter  {disallowed} json-rpc method. Сomplete guide on how to use arbitrum:shh_newFilter  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters